 Recipes for Cake Decorating Mediums

-Save Yourself Money and Make Your Own Mediums
+Save Money and Make Your Own Mediums

 When you start out cake decorating, you're going to realize there are tons of mediums you can use to achieve specific looks for your decorations.
 Instead of spending loads of money on pre-packaged mediums with ingredients you'd be hard pressed to pronounce, why not make your own?
 Most of these are simple and can be made in a few minutes.
-Because they don't contain preservatives or additional chemicals needed for shelf stability, they will taste much better than their ready to use counterparts.
+Because they don't contain preservatives or additional chemicals needed for shelf stability, they will taste much better than their ready-to-use counterparts.